Insurancy

 We mentioned it’s better to go with a $50,000 policy that you can afford than a $750,000 you struggle to pay.
 While some insurers may be more forgiving than others, the insurer will cancel the policy if you miss payments.
 Most states do offer a grace period of at least 30 days before policies can be canceled.
 These are state-governed regulations that vary by state.

 Probably less than you think.
 Level term life insurance and other term variants are some of the most affordable types of life insurance available.
-In fact, according to a recent study, around 50% of people overestimate how much money term life insurance costs.
+According to the Insurance Information Institute and LIMRA’s annual Insurance Barometer Study, the average American overestimates the cost of life insurance by more than 3 times.

 Other types of life insurance can cost 5 to 210 times more than term life insurance.
 So, if you’re looking for the most affordable life insurance, term life insurance is for you.